k8snetworkplumbingwg/whereabouts/README.md

 * `type`: This should be set to `whereabouts`.
 * `range`: This specifies the range in which IP addresses will be allocated.
-* `etcd_host`: This is a connection string for your etcd hosts.
-It can take a single address or a list, or any other valid etcd connection string.

 In this case the `range` is set to `192.168.2.225/28`, this will allocate IP addresses in the range